yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 {% endhighlight %}

-Alternatively, or when using a custom depanlinkprocessing unit containertengahlink./processing-unit-container.htmlbelakanglink, a service can be directly hosted using the `DomainServiceHost.Host.Publish`
+Alternatively, or when using a custom [processing unit container](./processing-unit-container.html), a service can be directly hosted using the `DomainServiceHost.Host.Publish`

 {% highlight java %}